-Please consider joining our volunteer team every Monday 10 am-noon and Thursday 4 pm-6 pm from June-September!
-Come work in the garden one time or multiple times. – No experience needed.
-Stay up to date on garden Facebook page, Thrivent/Woodson YMCA Community Garden.
+Volunteer work in the garden will be needed through September.
+Join us one time or multiple times.
+Stay up to date on the garden Facebook page, Thrivent/Woodson YMCA Community Garden.

 Call Michelle Clark to learn more- 715-845-2177, ext.
-160. We would love more volunteers to help us to support our community.
-Reach out to Michelle to get started.
-We are taking sign-ups for a work team of friends, co-workers or relatives who enjoy working outside for the greater good to commit to a 2-hour shift for a week this season.
+160. We are taking sign-ups for a work team of friends, co-workers or relatives who enjoy working outside for the greater good to commit to a 2-hour shift for a week this season.

 Our volunteer experience means: